EtchUK/Etch.OrchardCore.Greenhouse/README.md

 {% locations | greenhouse_unique_locations %}
 ```

+### Tracking

+This module provides JS components that will interrogate HTML derived from the templates to send tracking events to Google Analytics.
+Events sent to Google Analytics makes use of the [ecommerce reporting](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag) which will track when users are shown, click, view, begin applying and successfully complete an application.

 ## Packaging

 When the theme is compiled (using `dotnet build`) it's configured to generate a `.nupkg` file (this can be found in `\bin\Debug\` or `\bin\Release`).